bevyengine/rfcs/rfcs/74-macro-derived-substates.md

 ### Core transition logic

-Core transition logic code is substate independent, it's always the same for every `States` implementation.
+Core transition logic code is type independent, it's the same for every `States` implementation.
-It relies on `Eq`, SSF and it's `Eq` implementations to decide whether it was this state that changed, or some substate.
+It relies on `Eq` and SSF's `Eq` implementations to decide whether it was this state that changed, or some substate.
-If it was a substate that changed, we recursively run core transition logic on all substates.
+If it was a substate that changed, we run core transition logic on all substates.
 If it was this state that changed instead, we perform the following steps:
 - exit all current substates,
 - exit current state,